This Is How I’ve Made My Days More Intentional

 Maybe it’ll help you too.

 I didn’t set out to create a method.
-I just wanted a better day — and I wanted that again tomorrow.

 Like most people, I’ve spent years juggling.
 Work.
 Home.
 Ideas.
 Demands.
 I’d write endless to-do lists, chase productivity tools, try to stay on top of everything… and still feel behind.